Hackdata2024/42-cad/README.md

-# AgroMate - Augmented Reality Farming App
+# AGROMATE - Augmented Reality Farming App

 AgroMate offers a comprehensive platform designed to empower farmers with the tools and knowledge needed to thrive in today's agricultural landscape.